silviodelgado/FlyworkCSS/README.md

 # FlyworkCSS
-Custom frontend components for web applications
+Standalone custom frontend components for web applications

 ## Dependencies

-* jQuery 3.x
-* Bootstrap 4.x

-## Roadmap

-* Remove jQuery dependency
+This library has no dependencies.